intrinio/java-sdk/docs/DataTagApi.md

 DataTagApi dataTagApi = new DataTagApi();

-String identifier = "identifier_example"; // String | The Intrinio ID or the code-name of the Data Tag
+String identifier = "marketcap"; // String | The Intrinio ID or the code-name of the Data Tag

 try {
     DataTag result = dataTagApi.getDataTagById(identifier);